Delta 8 THC in Pennsylvania: Is It Legal & Where to Buy in 2025?

 What’s The Difference Between Delta 8 THC & Delta 9 THC?

 At first glance of the molecules of delta 9 THC (delta-9-tetrahydrocannabinol) and delta 8 THC (delta-8-tetrahydrocannabinol) look almost identical.
-They’re both psychoactive molecules that can produce a euphoric experience.
+They’re both psychoactive chemicals that can produce a euphoric experience.
 However, there is one small difference.
 The delta 9 THC molecule has a double bond on the 9th carbon atom in the chain, while the delta 8 THC molecule has a double bond on the 8th carbon atom in the chain.

 How to Use Delta 8 THC